MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-methodology.md

 ## 4&mdash;Understanding your emissions and responsibilities

+### Reducing emissions

+In order to reduce carbon emissions, we have three possible solutions:

+- Carbon neutralization – compensating carbon emissions
+- Carbon avoidance – not emitting carbon in the first place
+- Carbon removal – subtract carbon from the atmosphere

+Carbon removal is referred to as “the only way to bring our atmospheric levels back to normal and undo the damage already done.”
+The goal of green software is to avoid emitting unnecessary emissions in the first place.

 ### Measure and track carbon impact

 According to the Green Software Foundation, to which Microsoft's view is aligned on green software, the measurement for the carbon impact of an application is Software Carbon Intensity (SCI), and is calculated as follows: